Colichemarde: Brief history

-The colichemarde blade configuration is sometimes credited to one Graf von Königsmark (perhaps Otto Wilhelm Königsmarck), owing to the two names' similarity in pronunciation.
-The colichemarde first appeared about 1680 and was popular during the next 40 years at the royal European courts.
-It was especially popular with the officers of the French and Indian War period.
-George Washington was presented with one during his inauguration.
+The colichemarde blade configuration is sometimes credited to Graf von Königsmark (perhaps Otto Wilhelm Königsmarck), owing to the two names' similarity in pronunciation.
+The colichemarde appeared about 1680 and was popular during the next 40 years at the royal European courts.
+This sword appeared about the same time as the foil.
+However the foil was created for practicing fencing at court, while the colichemarde was intended for dueling.
 The widespread misapprehension that the colichemarde quickly ceased to be produced after 1720 dates to the opinion given by Sir Richard Burton in his Book of the Sword (1884).
 However, many securely dated colichemarde swords from as late as the 1770s can be found in collections.
+In fact, the colichemarde was popular during the Seven Years' War of 1756–1763.

-This sword appeared at about the same time as the foil.
-However the foil was created for practicing fencing at court, while the colichemarde was created for dueling.
-It made frequent appearances in the duels of New Orleans.
+Officers in North America favoured the colichemarde during the 1754–1763 conflict there, known in the United States as the French and Indian War.
+George Washington was presented with one during his inauguration as president of the US in 1789.
+Colichemardes were common in the duels of New Orleans.